aciccarello/ciccarello.me/_posts/2019-11-27-we-traveled-to-italy.md

 {% include image.html
     file="/assets/img/2019-italy-sunset-over-capri.jpg"
     caption="Sunset over the Island of Capri"
-    alt="Silhouette of island with sun shining through a cloud." display="wide"
+    alt="Silhouette of an island with the sun shining through a cloud." display="wide"
 %}